Philosophy of Gender

 A paper looking both at how the psychological category of 'imagination' can illuminate the range of relationships individuals can take to the social norms associated with their gender identity, and also how their navigation of these norms can be an exercise of creativity and exploration.
 (This links up with my work on philosophy of imagination)

-A paper analysing the different sorts of obstacles to accurately empathising with people of different gender identities, and some of the tools and techniques that can help us overcome those obstacles.
+A paper analyzing the different sorts of obstacles to accurately empathizing with people of different gender identities, and some of the tools and techniques that can help us overcome those obstacles.
 (This links up with my work on empathy)

 I have other work still in progress, about the semantics, metaphysics, and content of gender categories: